-Computer Practical 3 Outline Solutions Markov Chains and Monte Carlo
+Computer Practical 2 Outline Solutions Markov Chains and Monte Carlo

 - 1. A warm-up.
 In a simplified model of the game of Monopoly, we consider the motion of the piece around a loop of 40 spaces.
-We can model this as a Markov chain on the integers 0, ..., 39 in which the transition kernel adds the result of two six-sided dice to the current state modulo 40 to obtain the new state. - (a) Implement a piece of R code which simulates this Markov chain.
+We can model this as a Markov chain with a state space consisting of the integers 0, ..., 39 in which the transition kernel adds the result of two six-sided dice to the current state modulo 40 to obtain the new state. - (a) Implement a piece of ${\sf R}$ code which simulates this Markov chain.